norvig/paip-lisp/docs/chapter23.md

 One thing that makes a compiler more complex is that we have to describe the output of the compiler: the instruction set of the machine we are compiling for.
 For the moment let's assume a stack-based machine.
 The calling sequence on this machine for a function call with *n* arguments is to push the *n* arguments onto the stack and then push the function to be called.
-A `"CALL *n*"` instruction saves the return point on the stack and goes to the first instruction of the called function.
+A "`CALL` *n*" instruction saves the return point on the stack and goes to the first instruction of the called function.
-By convention, the first instruction of a function will always be `"ARGS *n*"`, which pops *n* arguments off the stack, putting them in the new function's environment, where they can be accessed by `LVAR` and `LSET` instructions.
+By convention, the first instruction of a function will always be "`ARGS` *n*", which pops *n* arguments off the stack, putting them in the new function's environment, where they can be accessed by `LVAR` and `LSET` instructions.
 The function should return with a `RETURN` instruction, which resets the program counter and the environment to the point of the original `CALL` instruction.

 In addition, our machine has three `JUMP` instructions; one that branches unconditionally, and two that branch depending on if the top of the stack is nil or non-nil.